why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/dnf.md

 For example, to update a Tumbleweed installation:
 ```
 # dnf makecache
 # dnf distro-sync
 ```
 To update a Leap installation:
 ```
 # dnf makecache
 # dnf upgrade
 ```
 This is equivalent to:
 ```
 # zypper refresh
 # zypper dist-upgrade
 ```
 or
 ```
 # zypper refresh
 # zypper update
 ```

 ### Version locking a package
 Packages can be excluded from being installed or updated by `DNF`.
 An interactive way of doing this is using the `--exclude=` flag: `sudo dnf update --exclude=packagename`.
 This can be troublesome if there are multiple packages to be excluded and simply don't want to type them all out every time the system is going through an update.
-To keep the list of excluded packages persisitent the `DNF` configuration file can be used:
+To keep the list of excluded packages persistent the `DNF` configuration file can be used:

 * edit the `/etc/dnf/dnf.conf` file,
 * add the packages you want to exclude the following way: `excludepkgs=packagename`.

 #### Versionlock plugin
 Another way of adding a version lock is using the DNF Versionlock plugin.
 This requires the module to be installed first, following that package locks can be added and removed more similarly to `Zypper's` method.